-Identity is a set of information which uniquely describes a person or thing, enabling two people or objects to be unambiguously distinguished from one another.
+Identity is a set of information which uniquely describes a person or thing.
+It enables two people or objects to be unambiguously distinguished from one another.

-Dictionaries define identity as a set of information differentiating a person from others (date and place of birth, surname, first name, parents, etc.) In the physical world, it is the main information provided on a birth certificate.
+Dictionaries define identity as a set of information differentiating a person from others.
+It can be date and place of birth, surname, first name, parents, etc. In the physical world, it is the main information provided on a birth certificate.
 In industry, products are identified with a unique serial number.

-Unlike in the physical world, where each individual has a single identity (social security or ID card number), users in the digital world can create several identities to access different digital services.
-The problem is that to access these services, the user creates a username and password for each account, which adds up to a lot of information to be memorized.
+In the physical world, each individual has a single identity – social security or ID card number.
+However, users in the digital world can create several identities to access different digital services.
+The problem is that to access these services, the user creates a username and password for each account.
+It adds up to a lot of information to be memorized.
 The digital world isn’t mature enough to unify each user’s numerous identities.
 Currently, to access a new digital service, users have to create a new account, and therefore another digital identity.

 Solutions for saving usernames and managing passwords have been introduced to make life easier for users.
-But they are often impractical for everyday use due to the wide variety of devices and associated risks in terms of device theft or loss.
+They are however often impractical for everyday use, due to the wide variety of devices and associated risks in terms of device theft or loss.

 Both cases are after-the-fact responses to the problem of users having numerous digital identities.
 Over the last three years, global and national identity federation initiatives have been introduced.
-One example is OpenID Connect technology which has already been adopted by Google, Facebook and Microsoft and used as a basis by France Connect, the French citizen identity federation initiative.
+OpenID Connect technology, has already been adopted by Google, Facebook and Microsoft, for instance.
+It is even used as a basis by France Connect, the French citizen identity federation initiative.